contaware/git-docs-notes/README.md

 ### Rename/move files/directories

-- Stage for rename and rename in Working Tree (can be undo):
+- Stage for rename and rename also in Working Tree (can be undo):

   ```
   git mv <oldname> <newname>